You’re losing patients right now.

 Outsourcing Your Medical Call Center

 In the last 10 years growing medical practices across many specialties, we recognized these challenges were systemic.
-It’s why we created our own medical contact center that acts as your physician answering service.

 We believe that every lead deserves helpful, knowledgeable, and empathetic patient service every single time.

 Partnering with an outsourced contact center while using our HIPAA-compliant CRM that allows you to decrease missed calls and automate follow-up across multiple channels – phone, email and text.